Gigaspaces/xap-docs/site/content/xap101adm/logging.markdown

 # Configuration File

 The logging configuration is initialized using a logging configuration file that is read at startup.
 This logging configuration file is in the standard `java.util.Properties` format.
-It configures custom versions of both `java.util.logging.`**`Handler`** and `java.util.logging.`**`Formatter`**, and default levels for frequently used loggers (categories).
+It configures custom versions of both `java.util.logging.Handler` and `java.util.logging.Formatter`, and default levels for frequently used loggers (categories).

 The default configuration file is located under: